atoti/notebooks/notebooks/security-implementation/README.md

 Securing a session comes in two parts:

-1. Implementing authentication mechanism to secure access to the session
+1. Implementing an authentication mechanism to secure access to the session
 2. Restricting access of modules or data access by users based on the roles granted

 atoti supports multiple [authentication mechanisms](https://docs.atoti.io/latest/lib/atoti/atoti.config.authentication.html) to cater to the needs of our end users.

-We will explore some of these implementations with [atoti Business Edition](https://www.atoti.io/discover-atoti-for-business/) using the [Top 50 Fast Food](https://www.kaggle.com/datasets/stetsondone/top50fastfood) dataset from Kaggle, combined with its parent company information sourced from the internet.
+We will explore some of these options with [atoti Business Edition](https://www.atoti.io/discover-atoti-for-business/) using the [Top 50 Fast Food](https://www.kaggle.com/datasets/stetsondone/top50fastfood) dataset from Kaggle, combined with its parent company information sourced from the internet.

 ---